 Adoption With Love

 Why adopting with love should never be a kept a secret…

 In 1975 shortly after I turned fifteen, I learned that my father is not my biological father.
 My whole life and world were shattered by this discovery.

 Recently someone shared her dear friend’s story with me.
 It broke my heart.
-This friend told her fifteen-year old son the truth.
-The mother told her son that his father was not his biological father, but that he was indeed adopted.
+This friend told her fifteen-year old son that his father was not his biological father, but that he was indeed adopted.
 This son was unable to bear the weight of this news and the emotional turmoil that it created.
 He ran away from home.
 This son’s mother recently passed away.
 She had never again heard from her son after he ran away.
 I am determined to do whatever I can to prevent other parents, adoptive or not, from ever going through something like this.

-My best friend adopted her daughter, and my friend asked me to consider the following topic which adoptive parents might encounter.
+My best friend adopted her daughter.
+My friend asked me to consider the following topic which adoptive parents might encounter.
 So I ask, “Does your child experience issues with abandonment and betrayal even though they were adopted with love?”
 The number of people who say yes is truly shocking!

 I’ve witnessed other stories where a fourteen year-old boy stopped returning his parent’s calls.
 I know exactly how both of these young adults felt.
 At age fifteen, I also wanted to run away.
 I told my mother to leave me alone.
 Each of these stories reminded me of my purpose and serve to strengthen my mission.